ericm/healscript/README.md

 # Docker HealScript

 This is a Docker image that runs a script whenever a specific container becomes unhealthy.
-It maps to scripts in the `/scripts` directory and if an image *X* is found to be unhealth, it will run `/scripts/X.sh`
+It maps to scripts in the `/scripts` directory and if an image *X* is found to be unhealthy, it will run `/scripts/X.sh`

 ## Usage
 ## docker